 Conservation through recreation.

-What projects are we working on?
+What projects are we currently working on?

-Sand Creek Watershed Reclamation Project.
 The Sand Creek watershed is the preserve portion of Great Sand Dunes National Park and Preserve, located in south-central Colorado.
 Located on the west side of the Sangre de Cristo mountains, the Sand Creek watershed has been identified as an ideal location for the long-term protection of the fish native to the Rio Grande basin, the Rio Grande cutthroat trout.
 With three large headwater lakes and over 15 miles of very cold perennial river habitat, Sand Creek will serve as a stronghold for the Rio Grande cutthroat trout into an uncertain climatic future.
-Running Rivers committed more than $25,000 of Flyathlon-raised funds to the completion of the first phase of the reclamation project in 2020, and has committed to help fund this project until it's completion.
-In 2022, Running Rivers is co-funding a dedicated technician position for Colorado Parks and Wildlife who will be 100% focused on Phase II of the Sand Creek reclamation.
+Running Rivers committed more than $25,000 of Flyathlon-raised funds to the completion of the Colorado Parks and Wildlife led first phase of the reclamation project in 2020, and has committed to help fund this project until it's completion.
+In 2022, Running Rivers co-funded a dedicated technician position for Colorado Parks and Wildlife who focused on planning Phase II of the Sand Creek reclamation.
+Phase II is anticipated to occur in August of 2023.
+For a good summary of the project and Running Rivers' involvement, please read this outstanding article.

 San Luis Valley High Mountain Lake Characterization Project.
 Many of the high mountain lakes are located at the ends of very long trails at the tops of extremely remote watersheds.
 For many years, these lakes have been stocked with Rio Grande cutthroat trout by airplane by our conservation partner, Colorado Parks and Wildlife.
 Due to the remote nature of these lakes and the streams that drain them, the efficacy of this stocking has not been adequately evaluated.